All Episodes

 And it really isn't.

-You just you just hear politicians speak up.
+You just hear politicians speak up.

 Wait a minute.

-Saying that made you mad.
+Saying that made you mad?

 No, it didn't make me mad.